Buy First or Sell First? The 5-Step Roadmap to Moving Without Being Homeless

 If you hand me $20,000 to prep your house for the market, here is exactly how a Strategic Real Estate Planner allocates it:

-1. The Minor Kitchen Refresh ($5,000 – $8,000) According to the latest Cost vs. Value data, a minor kitchen refresh yields over 100% ROI, while a major gut-job yields less than 50%.
+• The Minor Kitchen Refresh ($5,000 – $8,000): A minor refresh (painted cabinets, new hardware, and modern faucets) yields over 100% ROI.
+A major gut-job often yields less than 50%.

 What NOT to Do: The Neighborhood Ceiling